-The whole Brain Mapping process takes less than 20 minutes and is painless and harmless.
+The whole Brain Mapping process takes about 30 minutes and is painless and harmless.

 The Brain Map will reveal brain wave patterns that are too fast or too slow, patterns that exhibit hyper or hypo communication, and where imbalances exist.
-Depending on your brain’s condition, the Brain Map will reveal specific deficits, strengths, its ability to regulate and adapt, and also help determine possible mental health disorders such as: depression, anxiety, or ADD/ADHD, as well as explain behavioral patterns related to motivation, procrastination, rigid thinking (stubbornness), chronic emotional pain, and anger management.
+Depending on your brain’s condition, the Brain Map will reveal specific deficits, strengths, its ability to regulate and adapt, and also help determine possible mental health disorders such as: depression, anxiety, or ADD/ADHD.

 Coupled with psychotherapy, the information provided by your Brain Map helps to understand you even better as it indicates the condition of your brain.
 The Brain Map also allows us to validate self-reported symptoms, previous and current diagnoses, and get a glimpse of issues that could arise from your brain’s ability to perform.
-With a clear understanding of these issues, our therapists can be better equipped to help you learn to cope and manage everyday problems in your relationships with friends and family, at work, school, and at home.
+With a clear understanding of these issues, our therapists can be better support you to cope and manage everyday problems as well as a specific issues to deal with.